pescap/ScattPINNs/docs/source/forward/helmholtz.2d.sound.hard.abc.rst

 .. code-block:: python

+  import deepxde as dde
   import numpy as np
+  import scipy
-  import matplotlib.pyplot as plt import deepxde as dde from scipy.special import jv, hankel1
+  from scipy.special import jv, hankel1

-Then, we begin by definying the general parameters for the problem.
+Then, we begin by defining the general parameters for the problem.
 The PINN will be trained over 5000 iterations, we also define the learning rate, the number of dense layers and nodes, and the activation function.

 .. code-block:: python

-  #General parameters
   weights = 1
-  epochs = 5000
+  epochs = 10000
-  parameters = [1e-2, 4, 50, "tanh"]
+  learning_rate = 1e-3
+  num_dense_layers = 3
+  num_dense_nodes = 350
-  learning_rate, num_dense_layers, num_dense_nodes, activation = parameters
+  activation = "sin"

 We set the physical parameters for the problem.

 .. code-block:: python

-  #Problem parameters
+  # Problem parameters
-  k0 = 1
+  k0 = 2
-  wave_len = np.pi / k0
+  wave_len = 2 * np.pi / k0
   dim_x = 2 * np.pi
-  R = np.pi / 2.
+  R = np.pi / 4.0
-  n_wave = 10
+  n_wave = 20
   h_elem = wave_len / n_wave
   nx = int(dim_x / h_elem)

 We define the geometry (inner and outer domains):

 .. code-block:: python

-  #Computational domain
-  outer = dde.geometry.Rectangle([-dim_x/2., -dim_x/2.], [dim_x/2., dim_x/2.])
+  outer = dde.geometry.Rectangle([-dim_x / 2.0, -dim_x / 2.0], [dim_x / 2.0, dim_x / 2.0])
-  inner = dde.geometry.Disk([0,0], R)
+  inner = dde.geometry.Disk([0, 0], R)

-  geom = dde.geometry.CSGDifference(outer, inner)
+  geom = outer - inner

-We define the analytic solution:
+We introduce the analytic solution for the sound-hard scattering problem:

 .. code-block:: python